briansunter/graph/site/src/content/logseq/how-to-use-gpt3-to-learn-kubernetes.md

 In addition to the methods described above, you can also use network policies to control traffic between your applications.
 Network policies allow you to specify which pods are allowed to communicate with each other.
 This can be used to implement security controls, such as firewalls, and to isolate different parts of your deployment.

- that you k the basics of Kubernetes networking, you can start using it to connect your applications.
+Now that you know the basics of Kubernetes networking, you can start using it to connect your applications.
 For more information, refer to the Kubernetes documentation.

 ==write advanced guide to Kubernetes Security: Best practices for securing your Kubernetes cluster and applications.==

 Kubernetes is a powerful container orchestration tool that has many features and options.
 While this provides great flexibility, it also means that there are many ways to configure Kubernetes.
-This can make it difficult to k which options are the most secure.
+This can make it difficult to know which options are the most secure.

 In this article, we will discuss some of the best practices for securing your Kubernetes cluster and applications.